 Last week, we focused on finding some preliminary resources and diving deep into how to document the sources of our information.

 Researching for college writing demands that you keep track of where you got pieces of info AND requires you to verify information that you think is true.
 That's a lot of record-keeping, and your readers will expect very specific formats in the text of your papers to communicate complex info about where you got your info.

 At this point, you should understand how to research, what records you need to keep, and how to incorporate sources ethically into your writing.

 Overview and Goals for Week 5:

 This week, we move into actual drafting of your research paper.

 As a reminder, Essay 2 is an exploratory research essay.
+It's open-form, not closed form.
 An exploratory essay is, in essence, a retrospective of your writing and thinking process as you work through a problem.
 It describes when, how, and why you completed certain types of research.
 This kind of writing is about how you work through problems that require writing and research.
 You will have to be introspective and think about your thinking process in order for your essay to turn out well.

 We'll continue to focus on applying MLA documentation format, and analyze an example of an exploratory essay.
 The bulk of your research and writing will happen this week, too.
 By the end of the week, a first draft of Essay 2 is due.

 Use the following as a checklist of skills you'll need this week.
 By the end of this week you will be able to: